BitModern/test-quality-doc/docs/analyze.md

 ![img_38.png](img/img_38.png)

-Help;ing you identify the reasons behind the reliability.
+Helping you identify the reasons behind the reliability.
 Clicking on the icons takes you directly to the linked test run.

 ## Stories